thethythy/Mnemopwd/README.rst

 - Configuration by file and/or by command line options
 - Some colours on client interface (see the configuration file)
 - Server running in background (only on POSIX systems)
+- Importation / exportation in clear text or cypher text
 - UML model of the secure application protocol (see https://github.com/thethythy/Mnemopwd)

 Installation (and uninstalling)